weiliubc/strategic_influencer_of_naive_agents/full_targeting/README.md

 ### Targeting with Cost: [Stubborn](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/full_targeting/targeting_with_cost_stubborn.html) and [Easygoing](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/full_targeting/targeting_with_cost_easygoing.html) Agents
 These two notebooks provide comparative statics on the targeting model with respect to R and delta.
 The basic tagreting results from before are sustained.

+### Myopic vs Optimal Strategy in Targeting: [Stubborn](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/full_targeting/targeting_myopic_vs_optimal_stubborn.html) and [Easygoing](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/full_targeting/targeting_myopic_vs_optimal_easygoing.html) Agents
+These notebooks compare the myopic and optimal strategies in the targeting model.
+The strategies become similar to each other as cost increases, but the optimal strategy is more aggressive in magnitude when cost is closer to zero.